 The quote by George hits the nail on the head – and sums up why brands and large enterprises prefer hiring agencies.
 They want to tap into every possible creative element to grow their business – and digital agencies have such creative workforce that is experienced and innovative.

-However, agencies often struggle and have their baggage, which halts their success rate.
-Agencies need to trust their staff and give wings to their creativity for striving in the market and bringing creative ideas to the table.
-If you freeze employees’ progress or fail to support your team, the company will struggle to bring innovation in the projects.
+Sometimes, however, companies fail and have their baggage, thus halting their success rate.
+Agencies need to trust their workers and offer their imagination wings to succeed in the marketplace to bring new ideas to the table.
+When you freeze the advancement of workers or refuse to help your staff, the company will struggle to introduce creativity into the ventures.

 “Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.” ― Albert Einstein

 One of the biggest animation companies ‘Pixar’ encourages creative disputes among its employees where employees come office and criticize previous day work.

 In doing so, they have increased the production of ideas in 25 percent – and the effect is seen in their films, which always earns an Oscar nomination, and they have also bagged a lot of Academy’s.

 The vital method of Pixar is known as shredding, and they argue not for the sake of argument but for seeking the seamless possibilities to expand their project and stay ahead in the race.

 If you never allow creative freedom and open debate among your employees, then they will never learn to take constructive criticism and come out from their comfort zone.

 Dependent on Group Brainstorming

 So, you’re awarded a project you’ve always wanted – and you’ve made the idea with many sleepless nights?
 When will you do next?
 You probably want to ride your four wheels around the area, hooting joyfully because you’re up front and flipping your company’s stakes?